 Your estate will not pass to the government unless there are no living relatives who qualify under the law of intestacy.
 With the recent law changes this has resulted in assets passing to government funds much earlier.

 Do we have to have an official reading of the will?

 We have a lot to thank Hollywood for its over the top portrayal of lawyers holding a gathering for family members for the reading of a Will.
 In Australia, and in particular Victoria, we do not hold a reading of the Will and there is no legal requirement for the executor to do so.

 If you already have a valid Will, review its contents every three years, particularly if your personal, financial or family circumstances change significantly.

-At Rigby Cooke, we understand the emotions and complexities around Wills and Estates, and can help take the pain out of implementing your estate planning.
+At Rigby Cooke, we understand the emotions and complexities around Wills, Trusts and Estates, and can help take the pain out of implementing your estate planning.
 We’ll work with you to fully understand your personal and financial situation and in conjunction with your wishes and will tailor a solution that meets your needs and testamentary objectives.

 |Disclaimer: This publication contains comments of a general nature only and is provided as an information service.
 It is not intended to be relied upon as, nor is it a substitute for specific professional advice.
 No responsibility can be accepted by Rigby Cooke Lawyers or the authors for loss occasioned to any person doing anything as a result of any material in this publication.